JohnMCMa/DataVis/README.md

 - I should explore some other types of encoding for the visualization, and
 - Considering using the proportion of home runs on the Y-axis.

-The first three points have been implemented in the next draft by concentrating on the narrative about handedness and performance, removing the gridlines, writing an introduction that is similar to the current summary, and changing the graph headline.
+The first three points have been implemented in the next draft by concentrating on the narrative about handedness and performance (and thus effectively changing the visualization into a bubble graph), removing the gridlines, writing an introduction that is similar to the current summary, and changing the graph headline.

 However, as for CtrlAltDel's other suggestions, he had latter conceded that his second opinion is logically faulty. as for his suggestion, it's my own opinion that scatter plot is adequate to visualize two continuous and one categorical variables, and the ability to visualize both continuous variables can be important, so I maintained the use of scatter plot, but with heavy changes.
 ## Third draft ##